yallasrikanth18/javascript-questions/README.md

 javascript-questions
 ====================

 Frequently asked questions about JavaScript.
 Need some JS help?
-File an issue to ask your question.
+[Ask a question](https://github.com/learn-javascript-courses/javascript-questions/issues/new).